Arborists in Sydney, NSW

 in Sydney

-Sydney is one of Australia's greenest big cities, and its private tree canopy is among the most valued — and most tightly regulated — in the country.
+Sydney is one of Australia's greenest big cities, and its private tree canopy is among the most valued - and most tightly regulated - in the country.
 From the towering blue gums, angophoras and turpentines of the leafy North Shore, Ku-ring-gai and Northern Beaches, to the fig-lined streets of the Inner West and the harbourside gardens of the Eastern Suburbs, Sydney's trees are large, mature and often heritage-significant.
-Removing or pruning them usually means dealing with council controls, powerlines and tight residential access — work for a qualified local arborist, not a general handyman.
+The awkward part is that there is no such thing as a Sydney tree rule.
+More than thirty councils sit inside the metropolitan area - Transport for NSW counts thirty-two in its Sydney region alone - and the SEPP lets each of them declare its own protected vegetation, in its own Development Control Plan, by species, size or location.
+So the same fig can be exempt in one street and a serious offence to touch a suburb away.

 No booking fees